Exception Filters

 The built-in stack

-When the framework boots, it auto-discovers every class decorated with @Catch(...) and registers it in the global ExceptionFilterRegistry.
-The default install ships:
+Once enabled, the framework auto-discovers every imported class decorated with @Catch(...) and registers it in the global ExceptionFilterRegistry. @expressots/core ships four built-in filters that are discovered the same way:

 | Filter | Catches | Status | Output |